turingschool/front-end-curriculum/projects/module-1/intention-timer-pair.md

 ### CSS - Style and Implementation

 * **Exceptional/4:** Application adds to the requirements of the Proficient category by using [BEM](http://getbem.com/), [SMACCS](http://smacss.com/), or another set of naming conventions for classes
-* **Proficient/3:** Applications adds to the above by removing repetitive rules and blocks of code according to the DRY principle and has 3 or less media queries for responsiveness
+* **Proficient/3:** Applications adds to the above by removing repetitive rules and blocks of code according to the DRY principle and has 3 or less media queries for responsiveness (if applicable)
-* **Advanced Beginner/2:** Application adds organization for the whole stylesheet and within rules and has 5 or less media queries for responsiveness
+* **Advanced Beginner/2:** Application adds organization for the whole stylesheet and has 5 or less media queries for responsiveness (if applicable)
 * **Novice/1:** Crafts CSS according to the [Turing CSS style guide](https://github.com/turingschool-examples/css)

 ### JavaScript - Style and Implementation